 This is just one example of the thousands of cursed yet compelling song snippets generated by Jukebox, machine learning software developed by independent research organization Open AI and released to the world on Thursday.
-The fine details (which you can read in an accompanying paper) are complicated but the general idea is the researchers trained machine learning models capable of parsing music on audio from more than 1 million songs pulled from the web.
+The fine details (which you can read in an accompanying paper) are complicated but the general idea is the researchers trained machine learning models capable of parsing music on audio from more than 1 million songs pulled from the web as well as their lyrics.
 From this fuzzy internal picture of what constitutes listenable music, Jukebox generates new songs in various genres and in the style of specific artists.
-The final product includes AI-generated music and vocals.
+The final product includes AI-generated music, lyrics, and vocals.

 This isn't the first time that someone has tried generating music with AI using different approaches, or synthesizing celebrity soundalike voices.
 A YouTube channel called Vocal Synthesis recently ran into copyright trouble with Jay-Z for allegedly "impersonating" his voice with machine learning.

 One of the cooler aspects of Jukebox is hearing what it picks up on in singer's voices without being too exact.
 None of the voices in the generated examples are perfect reproductions, but the program has clearly picked up on Celine Dion's characteristic vibrato, for example.

 One highlighted song is listed as being "in the style of Rage" (presumably, against the machine), and the generated voice has somehow picked up some distinctive quirks from Metallica's James Hetfield.